Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Abstract

 \section{Abstract}

-With the use of the $(f,g)$-inversion formula, we establish an expansion of basic hypergeometric ${}_{r}\phi_{s}$ series in argument $x\,t$ as a linear combination of ${}_{r+3}\phi_{s+2}$ series in $t$ and its various specifications.
-These expansions can be regarded as common generalizations of Carlitz's, Liu's, and Chu's expansion in the setting of $q$--series.
-As direct applications, some new transformation formulas of $q$--series including new approach to Askey--Wilson polynomials, the Rogers--Fine identity, Ramanujan's reciprocal theorem and ${}_1\psi_1$ summation formula, as well as the well--poised Bailey lemma, are obtained.
+With the use of the $(f,g)$-matrix inversion under specializations that $f=1-xy,g=y-x$, we establish an $(1-xy,y-x)$-expansion formula.
+When specialized to basic hypergeometric series, this $(1-xy,y-x)$-expansion formula leads us to some expansion formulas expressing any ${}_{r}\phi_{s}$ series in variable $x~t$ in terms of a linear combination of ${}_{r+2}\phi_{s+1}$ series in $t$, as well as various specifications.
+All these results can be regarded as common generalizations of many known expansion formulas in the setting of $q$-series.
+As specific applications, some new transformation formulas of $q$-series including new approach to the Askey-Wilson polynomials, the Rogers-Fine identity, Andrews' four-parametric reciprocity theorem and Ramanujan's ${}_1\psi_1$ summation formula, as well as a transformation for certain well-poised Bailey pairs, are presented.